-Offers for The Ritz-Carlton™ Credit Card and Hilton Honors American Express Aspire Card are not available through this site.
+Offers for The Ritz-Carlton™ Credit Card, Hilton Honors American Express Aspire Card and Hilton Honors American Express Surpass® Card are not available through this site.
 All information has been independently collected by AwardWallet and has not been reviewed or provided by the card issuer.
 Some offers may have expired.
 Please see our card marketplace for available offers.

 If you're a Priority Pass member, you can once again access all but one Alaska Lounge.
 This is great news for travelers flying through Los Angeles (LAX), New York JFK, Seattle (SEA), Portland (PDX), and Anchorage (ANC).

 In 2018, Alaska Airlines withdrew its Seattle lounges from Priority Pass due to overcrowding.
 A year later, Alaska withdrew its lounges in Anchorage and Portland, leaving only the lounges in Los Angeles and New York accessible to Priority Pass members.

 With the pandemic slashing the number of passengers, Alaska brought Anchorage and Portland back into Priority Pass.
 Now, Alaska has announced that its flagship lounge in Seattle has also rejoined Priority Pass.